Quick Facts: Earning an Ed.D. in Maryland

 - Supervisor of Special Education

-One way to fulfill the education requirement for certification is to complete an MDSE-approved program.
-If you look at the MDSE’s list of Approved Programs by Certification Areas (i.e. Administration), you’ll notice many of the same names in our school listings.
-Many prep programs in Maryland take the form of a post-master’s certificate, but a few Ed.D. programs (e.g. Towson and UMES) are designed to meet MDSE certification standards—when in doubt, ask the Ed.D. program coordinator.
+One way to fulfill the education requirement for certification is to complete an MSDE-approved program.
+Many certification prep programs in Maryland take the form of a post-master’s certificate, but at least one program in our listings is designed to meet MSDE certification standards.
+UMCP’s Ed.D in School System Leadership is approved by the Maryland State Department of Education for Superintendent II certification.
+When in doubt, ask the Ed.D. program coordinator.

 Administrator I Certificate